 • strategies to improve both media literacy amongst publics, in particular developing critical awareness of media bias and propaganda activities;

 • considerations of methods in researching and analysing political communications processes and indeed how communication intersects with the material, the real and with extra-communicative / discursive actions and activities.

 Indexed in: Google Scholar, DOAJ, CrossRef, Semantic Scholar, CLOCKSS

-Political Communication welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Editorial, Empirical Study, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review and Specialty Grand Challenge.
+Political Communication welcomes submissions of the following article types: Brief Research Report, Conceptual Analysis, Correction, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review and Specialty Grand Challenge.